Jean Medawar

-Jean Shinglewood Medawar, Lady Medawar (née Taylor; 7 February 1913 – 3 May 2005) was a British author and a former chairman of the Family Planning Association, and wife of the British Nobel laureate Sir Peter Brian Medawar.
+Jean Shinglewood Medawar, Lady Medawar (née 'Taylor; 7 February 1913 – 3 May 2005) was a British writer and former chairman of the Family Planning Association.
+Medawar was the wife of Sir Peter Medawar.

-Medawar was born in London, England, the daughter of Katherine Leslie (née Paton) and Charles Henry Shinglewood Taylor.
-Her father was a physician working in Cambridge.
-Her mother was an American from St Louis, Missouri.
+Early life and education

+Jean Shinglewood Taylor was born on 7 February 1913 in London to Charles Henry Shinglewood Taylor, a physician and Katherine Leslie Taylor (née Paton).
+Medawar's mother was born in St Louis, Missouri to a British and American family.
+Medawar was a surviving twin, and the eldest of three daughters.

-She attended Benenden School in Kent and she won a scholarship to study zoology.
-She joined Somerville College, Oxford, and earned her BSc in zoology in 1935.
-She continued to work on the origin and development of lymphocytes under Howard Florey (who later won the Nobel Prize in Physiology or Medicine in 1945) until her marriage in 1937.
+Medawar attended Benenden School, and was awarded a scholarship to study at Somerville College, Oxford.
+In 1935, Medawar earned her BSc in zoology.

+Career

+Research

+Whilst at Oxford Medawar joined the pathology department under Howard Florey where she conducted research on the origin and development of lymphocytes using tissue-culture techniques.

+Family planning

 In 1954, she met Margaret Pyke, Chair of the Family Planning Association, and joined the organisation.
 She became a member of its executive in 1960.
 In 1959 she became Joint Editor of the journal Family Planning (continued as Family Planning Today) alongside David Pyke, Pyke's son, and remained till 1979.
 She also worked with the Citizens' Advice Bureau, the National Marriage Guidance Council and also with young offenders at HM Prison Holloway at Hampstead.
 She was appointed chairman of the FPA in 1966, owing to the death of Margaret Pyke, and held the post till 1970.
 She co-founded the Margaret Pyke Centre for Study and Training in Family Planning and the Margaret Pyke Memorial Trust in 1968, becoming its Director in 1976 until her death.

+Personal life

-Life with Peter Medawar
+Medawar met Peter Medawar whilst undergraduates at Oxford.

-Medawar published her memoir A Very Decided Preference: Life with Peter Medawar in 1990 in which she gives an account of her personal life.
-She met Peter Medawar in Oxford, with the first impression that he looked 'mildly diabolical'.
-She approached him for the meaning of "heuristic", which led to a continued tutorial and lasting friendship.
 Her family did not want her to marry him because Peter Medawar was of Lebanese descent and was not financially well-to-do.
 Her mother asked her, "What will you do if you have black babies?"
 Her aunt described Medawar as having 'no background, no money', and eventually disinherited her.
 They were married on 27 February 1937.
 They had two sons, Charles and Alexander, and two daughters, Caroline and Louise.
-She devoted her time raising their children while her husband was committed to scientific research.
-Her husband won the Nobel Prize in Physiology or Medicine in 1960.
-Together they wrote The Life Science : Current Ideas of Biology in 1977, and Aristotle to Zoos : A Philosophical Dictionary of Biology in 1984.
+In the 1930s, Medawar and Peter Medawar joined the Labour Party, which opposed appeasement with Nazi Germany.

 Through her daughter Caroline's marriage to political cartoonist Nicholas Garland, her grandson is director and writer Alex Garland.

 After death, she shared her husband's grave in the graveyard of St Andrew's Church in Alfriston in East Sussex.